How to Collect 2020–21 MBR Increases for Rent-Controlled Units

-The Division of Housing and Community Renewal (DHCR) recently updated its website with the necessary forms you have to fill out to start the process for increasing the rents of your rent-controlled apartments during the 2018-19 maximum base rent (MBR) cycle.
-Once you receive the orders of eligibility, you can raise your MBRs by 7.4 percent over their 2016–17 levels.
-The MBR increase for this cycle is lower than the 9.6 percent increase used in 2016–17.
+The Division of Housing and Community Renewal (DHCR) recently updated its website with the necessary forms you have to fill out to start the process for increasing the rents of your rent-controlled apartments during the 2020-21 MBR cycle.
+Once you receive the orders of eligibility, you can raise your MBRs by 9.5 percent over their 2018-19 levels.

 Here are the steps you must take after you get an order of eligibility, plus other information you need to ensure that you can collect an MBR increase.